-We examine possible experimental signatures that may be exploited to search for stable supermassive particles with electric charges of $\mathcal{O}(1)$ in future underground experiments, and the upcoming JUNO experiment in particular.
-The telltale signal would be a correlated sequence of three or more nuclear recoils along a straight line, corresponding to the motion of a non-relativistic ( $\beta \leq 10^{-2}$ ) particle that could enter the detector from any direction.
+Abstract We examine possible experimental signatures that may be exploited to search for stable supermassive particles with electric charges of $\mathcal{O}(1)$ in future underground experiments, and the upcoming JUNO experiment in particular.
+The telltale signal providing a unique signature of such particles, would be a correlated sequence of three or more nuclear recoils along a straight line, corresponding to the motion of a non-relativistic ($\beta \lesssim 10^{-2}$) particle that could enter the detector from any direction.
 We provide some preliminary estimates for the expected event rates.